awsdocs/aws-iot-docs/developerguide/device-advisor-tests-mqtt.md

 ```

 **"Subscribe Retry \- No SUBACK"**
 Validates that the device under test retries a failed subscription to MQTT topics\.
 The server then waits and doesn't send a SUBACK\.
 If the client device doesn't retry the subscription, the test fails\.
 The client device must retry the failed subscription with the same packet Id\.
 You can also validate the topic that the device under test subscribes to by specifying this topic in the test settings\.
+During the test execution, if the device loses connection and reconnects, the test case will reset without failing and the device has to perform the test case steps again\.
 *API test case definition:*
 `EXECUTION_TIMEOUT` has a default value of 5 minutes\.
 We recommend a timeout value of 4 minutes\.